 Karla’s research informs her teaching of the histories and theories of photography and art.
-Beginning in August 2017, she is a Limited Term Assistant Professor at Ryerson University’s School of Image Arts, teaching in the Photography Studies, Film and Photography Preservation and Collections Management, and Documentary Media Programs.
+Since August 2017, she has beeen a Limited Term Assistant Professor at Ryerson University’s School of Image Arts, teaching in the Photography Studies, Film and Photography Preservation and Collections Management, and Documentary Media Programs.

 As a Social Sciences and Humanities Council of Canada Postdoctoral Fellow at Queen’s University from 2015 to 2017, Karla researched the narratives of settler identity, colonialism, and environmental conservation in the work of early-twentieth century wildfowl photographer Lorene Squire, as seen in the Beaver magazine.
 Her project, entitled “A ‘Young Lady … Took to Hunting with a Camera’: Lorene Squire’s Northern Canadian Wildlife Photography in The Hudson’s Bay Company’s Magazine ‘The Beaver’, 1937-1942,” explores the relationships between settler conservation and wilderness ideology in North America during the inter-war period.